Chinese

 Don’t slay the Golden Dragon

-Then, there are those hotel restaurants that break the mould and leave you reminiscing long after you’ve left.
+But then there are those hotel restaurants that break the mould and leave you reminiscing long after you’ve left.
 Mumbai’s iconic grande dame, the Taj Mahal Palace exudes elegance, sophistication and colonial charm.
-This majestic landmark was built by the industrialist Jamshetji Nusserwanji Tata in response to his humiliation of being turned away by another Mumbai institution for being Indian, during the days of the British Empire, so the story goes.
-The hotel, overlooking the Arabian Sea and subsequently the Gateway of India; a monument to commemorate the landing of King George V and Queen Mary on the waterfront at Apollo Bunder, opened its doors in 1903.
-It has had its fair share of adversities and during World War I was converted into a military hospital.
-One November night in 2008 saw one of the most violent terrorist attacks in Mumbai’s history, with armed terrorists storming the hotel, turning uber luxury into a war zone, causing untold damage.
-Moving on from these difficult times, the hotel has displayed a resilience that knows no bounds and its restoration has elevated the hotel into a historical monument.
-For Mumbaikers, the attack on the hotel was personal and tantamount to it being in their own homes, so in the aftermath, they remain very protective.
+This majestic landmark was built by the industrialist Jamshetji Nusserwanji Tata during the days of the British Empire, in response to his humiliation of being turned away by another Mumbai institution for being Indian, so the story goes.
+This hotel overlooking the Arabian Sea and subsequently the Gateway of India is a monument to commemorate the landing of King George V and Queen Mary on the waterfront at Apollo Bunder and opened its doors in 1903.
+It’s had its fair share of adversities and during World War I was converted into a military hospital.

 Returning to the hotel after decades, post the 2008 attack, creates a mishmash of emotions.
 I’m drawn to the redness of the painting behind the reception in the lobby, which miraculously survived the attack unblemished.
 It is a triptych by M.F.
-Husain, the prolific modern Indian artist, titled Three stanzas of the New Millennium.
+Husain, the prolific modern Indian artist, entitled Three stanzas of the New Millennium.
 The hotel is steeped in history, where royalty, politicians, Bollywood and Hollywood celebs, visitors and locals all rub shoulders.
 Every corridor is graced with artwork, but the most poignant is the minimalist marble memorial inscribed with the thirty-one names of the fallen.

-My mission, should I choose to accept it, is to drop in on one of the restaurants, The Golden Dragon, which in my opinion is the proverbial jewel in the hotel’s crown.
+My mission, should I choose to accept, is to drop in on one of the restaurants, The Golden Dragon, which in my opinion is the proverbial jewel in the hotel’s crown.
 Patrons of this Mumbai stalwart have been feasting here since 1973, myself included.
 The restaurant has delighted several generations of my family and is where many of our personal milestones were celebrated.
-The Golden Dragon’s new avatar, may not have the swanky aura of the hotel’s Wasabi by Morimoto, which has put Japanese food onto India’s gastronomic map, but it’s like an old friend who you meet after years and just carry on from where you left off, as if there has never been a time lag.
+The Golden Dragon’s new avatar, may not have the swanky aura of the hotel’s Wasabi by Morimoto, which has put Japanese food onto India’s gastronomic map, but it’s like an old friend who you meet after years and just carry on from where you left off, as if there has never been any time lag.
 I am greeted by the imperial golden dragon at the entrance and without further ado, the Taj hospitality comes into full force and I’m seated seamlessly.
 Unequivocally, the restaurant designed in tones of gold and ivory, now has a more contemporary vibe, with a new live kitchen which makes great viewing of this culinary theatre.
-Millennials are dotted all around the room, pausing proceedings to photograph each dish as it arrives, deftly setting the table scene with cocktails, appetisers and cutlery, just for that perfect instagrammable shot.
+Millennials are dotted all around the room, pausing proceedings to photograph each dish as it arrives, deftly reorganising the table setting, adding cocktails, appetisers and cutlery, just for that perfect instagrammable shot.
 And woe betide anyone who tries to dive in for the first bite before the snap is taken.